 Two years later, they tied the knot at St. Anne's Catholic Church in Houston, Texas.

-Sarah has always been Zac’s biggest supporter, but she has some competition now.
-The couple’s four kids — sons Brooks and Luke, and daughters Emma Claire and Milly — unconditionally root for their dad.
+Being the wife of Bengals head coach Zac Taylor means being his biggest supporter, but Sarah has some competition now.
+The couple's four kids -- sons Brooks and Luke, and daughters Emma Claire and Milly -- unconditionally root for their dad.

 "I got there about 5:40," Taylor said in a press conference, per Cincinnati WKRC.
 "They were coming out of the half and I went and put the division hat on him on the bench, and then we went home and sat on the couch with my wife and rest of the family.
 It was a pretty good night for the Taylor household."